alexander-krotov/soliddb-exporter/README.md

       - targets: ['localhost:9101']
 ```

-Note: when using this deamon as is the user name and password do show in the process list.
+Note: when using this daemon as is the user name and password do show in the process list.
 Process needs to be wrapped to a container, or the code should be changed to read the configuration from a config file.

 Links:
 - Prometheus: https://prometheus.io/